 “I’ve been working at MindSpark for a little over a year now and I have enjoyed my time as an employee here.
 I have been a software analyst on a lot of different projects and it’s really cool to see how the programs work.
 We test all sorts of stuff like websites and other types of software used by big companies.
 Working here can be fun too, so it’s easy to succeed as an employee.
 All the analysts and managers are friendly as well as willing to help you succeed here at MindSpark.
 MTA, The MindSpark Training Academy, is interesting too.
 When you finally get some hands-on experience at the OJT (On-The-Job-Training) after the Academy, you learn how to write test cases, how to report bugs, and all sorts of cool stuff.
 I really enjoy working here at MindSpark and if you are committed to working for a really cool company then this is the place for you.”

-“Most of us know a lot about computers but there’s always more to learn, especially when it comes to testing or analyzing software.
-There is a great deal more to it than just clicking a button and seeing if it works, though that’s still something we will also check for.
+“At MindSpark, we have a lot of experience with computers but there’s always more that we can learn, especially when it comes to analyzing software.
+We learned that there is a great deal more to it than just clicking a button and seeing if it works, though that’s still something we also check for, as well as the development process itself.
 We look for bugs and try to find things that don’t work or cause something to pop up that shouldn’t.
-MTA (MindSpark Training Academy) will also prepare you for the work environment you’ll be in, as well as what is expected of you from your peers.
-Even in training, it’s a professional environment, but a welcoming one.
-They teach you all about this sort of stuff in the MTA.”
+The MindSpark Training Academy will also prepare you for the work environment you’ll be in, as well as what is expected of you from your peers.
+Even in training, it is a very professional environment, but a welcoming one.
+You aren’t just treated as an employee, you’re treated as an individual.
+Everyone is here to not only do their job, but to help you do yours as well.
+It’s a practical, encouraging mindset everyone shares for an environment where teamwork is vital.”

 – Evan H